nederjair/web_development_course/lab2/thirdPart/instrunctions.md

     ![[Pasted image 20251009193413.png]]

-3. Create a new html file called `menu.html` where the menu page will be written.
-Use the following text:
+3. Create a new html file called `menu.html` in the root directory where the menu page will be written.
+Use the following markup:

 ```html
 <h1>Black Goose Bistro Gallery</h1>